node-red/node-red-node-test-helper/README.md

 # Node Test Helper

-This test-helper module makes the node test framework from the Node-RED core available for node contributors.
+This test-helper module makes the node unit test framework from the Node-RED core available for node contributors.

-Using the test-helper, your tests can start the Node-RED runtime, load a flow and receive messages to ensure your node code is correct.
+Using the test-helper, your tests can start the Node-RED runtime, load a test flow, and receive messages to ensure your node code is correct.

 ## Adding to your node project dependencies